term-world/syllabus-template/CODE_OF_CONDUCT.md

 ### The `B` tier

-(To qualify for this tier, all basic assignment objectives must be completely met.)
+**To qualify for this tier, all basic assignment objectives must be completed.**

 Citizens who take the opportunity to both provide substantive improvements to assignment content qualify for this contract tier.
 In order to qualify for this tier, citizens must: